FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Method

 \subsection{Latency-Quality Joint Optimization}

-As a view synthesis system based on sparse egocentric representation (the $\sphereNum$ spheres) and neural networks (the $\mlpLayerNum, \mlpChannelNum$), the method inevitably introduces approximation errors.
-On the other hand, these variables also determine the online computational time that involves inferring function $\mlpFunc$ and ray marching the $\sphereNum$ spheres.
-However, VR strictly demands both quality and performance.
-We present a spatial-temporal model that analytically depicts the correlations and optimizes the variables for an ideal user experience.
+As a view synthesis system based on sparse egocentric representation (the $\sphereNum$ spheres per network) and neural network synthesis (the $\mlpLayerNum, \mlpChannelNum$), neural rendering methods inevitably introduce approximation errors.
+The errors can be reduced by introducing additional networks (thus lowered $\sphereNum$ assuming a fixed number of spheres representing a scene) and increasing individual network's capability (i.e., higher $\mlpLayerNum, \mlpChannelNum$).
+However, these variables also significantly increase the online computational time that is determined by inferring function $\mlpFunc$ and ray marching.
+While VR strictly demanding both quality and performance, to seek the optimal latency-quality for human viewers, we present a spatial-temporal model that analytically depicts the correlations and optimizes the variables.

 \paragraph{Precision loss of a 3D scene} As shown in \Cref{fig:notations}, under the egocentric representation, a 3D point $\pt$ is re-projected as the nearest point on a sphere that connects it to the origin point: